 Emily began dancing and choreographing for Zephyr Dance in 1993, and was named Associate Artistic Director in 1997.
 Over eighteen seasons, she had the privilege of performing and presenting work with Zephyr at numerous Chicago venues and throughout the country.
 Her choreography has been seen in New York City at the Mulberry Street Theater and Cunningham Studios and in Toronto at the Winchester St. Theater.
 Her work has also been seen at the Cleveland Public Theater, Ohio; the Art and Culture Center of Hollywood, FL; the Margaret D’Houbler Theater, Madison, WI and Barking Legs Theater in Chattanooga, TN, among others.
 As Associate Director Emerita, she continues to teach Zephyr Dance company class and collaborates with Zephyr artists both in and out of the studio.

 Upon retiring from Zephyr Dance in 2011, Emily began to work on the series Secret Experiments in Ballet.
-This series, which investigates the intersection of ballet and experimental dance, includes informal showings, as well as fully produced performances in non-proscenium spaces.
+This ongoing series, which investigates the intersection of ballet and experimental dance, includes informal showings, as well as fully produced performances in non-proscenium spaces.
+In May 2018, she premiered SEB #5: The Godmothers, which took as its inspiration the fairy godmother solos from the classical ballet Sleeping Beauty.
+Exploring the “fairy godmother” imagery from ballet tradition and folk and fairy tales, she created six unique, dynamic solos for riveting women whose dance backgrounds include ballet, West African, hip-hop and modern dance.
 SEB #1: Breakfast to Dessert took place at OuterSpace Studios in Chicago in November 2012.
 The studios, hallways and lounges of Visceral Dance Center hosted the performance of Secret Experiments in Ballet #2 in 2013.
 SEB #3: Corps/Corpus was commissioned as part of a 2014 artist’s residency at Benedictine University, and was performed in the school’s Komechak Art Gallery.
-SEB #4: Phantom Dance will inaugurate the performance space at Dovetail Studios in April, 2016.
+SEB #4: Phantom Dance inaugurated the performance space at Dovetail Studios in April, 2016.

 In 2002, she participated in Deborah Hay’s Solo Performance Commissioning Project, and has performed Hay’s solo, Beauty, in Chicago, Washington and Michigan.
 Emily’s choreography has been nominated for a Ruth Page Award and a Chicago Dance Achievement Award, and has been seen in the Dance Chicago festival and Chicago’s NEXT Dance Festival.
 She has also created dances for students at Niagara County Community College, the Dance Center of Columbia College, and the Joseph Holmes Chicago Dance Theater.